Insights

 Obvious because of course, we all understand customer-centricity is a prerequisite to success in business.
 Preposterous because executives’ time is incredibly limited and the kind of approach I’m suggesting is far from the most time-efficient way to ingest customer data.
 And provocative because nonetheless, I’ll argue investing a meaningful amount of time, say 2-5% annually, personally sitting in one-on-one conversations with your customers has the potential to impact every decision you make, everything you communicate to your organization, the opportunity to influence the behavior of your team, their culture, their ways of thinking and generating value.

 Let me back up.
-At Bridge Partners this summer, we launched a Voice of the Customer (VoC) initiative aimed at capturing the sentiments of our customers and translating them into insights to inform our business strategy.
-In my role as Chief Growth Officer, I felt it was critical for me to personally immerse myself in our customers’ world, despite the many available sources of customer information, from market reports to third-party research to our internal data to our many beloved anecdotes.
+At Bridge Partners this summer, we up-leveled our Voice of the Customer (VoC) initiative aimed at capturing the sentiments of our customers and translating them into insights to inform our business strategy.
+After stepping into my role as Chief Growth Officer last year, I felt it was critical for me to personally immerse myself in our customers’ world, despite the many available sources of customer information, from market reports to third-party research to our internal data to our many beloved anecdotes.

 McKinsey reports that companies that excel in customer experience, consistently linking customer feedback directly to business strategy, often see more than double the revenue growth of their peers.
 PwC’s research shows companies delivering exceptional customer experiences can deliver up to a 16% price premium on their products and services.
 This premium reflects the tangible value that customers place on feeling heard and valued, which VoC programs can facilitate.